-Once again, my Blog Planner Workbook should help you with this if you’re interested.
+Once again, my Ultimate Blog Planner Workbook should definitely help you with this.

-Seriously, if you're in bad shape, always tired and stressed out, this will affect your output, and your motivation for blogging will be crap.
+Seriously, if you're in bad shape, lethargic and stressed out, this will affect your output, and your motivation for blogging will be low.

 You know what?
 I could probably read more, and I will if I have the time to do so.

 I do enjoy reading books on topics that I'm interested in, and books that I know will help me achieve something in my life.